-i) Due to an improvement in the sales turnover and gain in the profit due to the settlement of the bank loan liability, there is an improvement in the Net Profit Ratio.

-j)Due to an improvement in the sales turnover and gain in the profit due to the settlement of the bank loan liability, there is an improvement in the ROCE compared to last year.
+- i) Due to gain in the profit due to the settlement of the bank loan liability during the FY 21-22 is the reason for the high Net Profit Ratio as compared to the current year.
+During the current year, operating margins have been better. - j) Due to gain in the profit due to the settlement of the bank loan liability during the FY 21-22 is the reason for the high ROCE as compared to the current year.
+During the current year, operating margins have been better.